-Jenny Oaks Baker is a Juilliard-trained musician known as “America’s violinist” who recently released her 14th solo album.
+Jenny Oaks Baker is a Juilliard-trained musician and the daughter of President Dallin H. Oaks.
+Her musical talents have led to her being known as “America’s violinist.”
+Jenny Oaks Baker recently released her 14th solo album, “The Spirit of God.”

 Who is Jenny Oaks Baker?